-During the year we have seen a considerable progress in the development of the Board of Trustees.
-The Board welcomed two new trustees Mr Christopher Williams (appointed July 2020) and Miss Erin Burnett (appointed September 2020).
+During the year we have seen a considerable progress in the development of the Board of Trustees and have achieved the objective of increasing the Board to 10 Trustees.

+The Board welcomed three new trustees Mrs Rona Finlayson (appointed June 2021), Mr Fraser Scott (appointed October 2021) and Mr John Laird (appointed October 2021).
 The skills, knowledge, and experience that they bring will greatly assist the Board going forward.
-This now brings the Board up to eight trustees.
+This now brings the Board up to ten trustees.
+We will continue to review the roles and responsibilities of the Trustees and look to future proof the board in all key roles.